XingyiGuo/APA-WAS/README.md

 ### R1.
 Whole genome sequencing (WGS) in blood samples and RNA sequencing (RNA-seq) data generated in normal tissues from the GTEx project (version 8).

 ### R2.
-Summary statistics of GWAS data of European descendants for breast, ovary, prostate, and lung cancers.
+Summary statistics of GWAS data of European descendants for breast, ovary, prostate, colorectal, lung, and pancreatic cancer.